All Episodes

 Educational, employment, business opportunities, among other things.

-If the FCC goes forward, it is not clear what'll happen to news organizations that fall short of these new government standards.
+If the FCC goes forward, pull quote from the story, if the FCC goes forward, it is not clear what will happen to news organizations that fall short of these new government standards.

-Or perhaps the very threat of investigating their methods will nudge them into compliance with the regime's journalistic agenda.
+Perhaps they will be disciplined, or perhaps the very threat of investigating their methods will nudge them into compliance with the regime's journalistic agenda.

 What is sure is that it'll be a gross violation of constitutional rights.

-I'm reading that's that's his pull quote.
+I'm reading, that's his pull quote.

-It's almost a fait accompli, and all we're talking about here is what's going to happen to the dissidents.
+And all we're talking about here is what's going to happen to the dissidents.

 What's going to happen to the resistance?